Fuerzas Armadas de Liberación Nacional Puertorriqueña: History

 The Fuerzas Armadas de Liberación Nacional was founded in the 1960s.
 It was one of several organizations established during that decade that promoted "clandestine armed struggles" against the United States government that the movement described as the "colonial forces of the United States".
-The group was founded following decades of persecution by the FBI, including illegal imprisonments and assassination against members of the Puerto Rican independence movement.
+The group was founded following decades of repression by the United States government, including illegal imprisonments and assassination against members of the Puerto Rican independence movement.
 The group was part of a movement that included other clandestine organizations, including the Movimiento Independentista Revolucionario Armado, Organización de Voluntarios por la Revolución Puertorriqueña and Los Comandos Armados de Liberación, and served as predecessor for what would become the Boricua Popular Army.
 The organization's intention was to draw attention to what they described as the "colonial condition" of Puerto Rico through armed action against the United States government and military.

 The modus operandi of the FALN was to perform bombing and incendiary actions and then admit responsibility through press releases.
 The first of these news releases announced the group's intention; in this document they admitted responsibility for attacks on several locations in New York to weaken the "Yanki capitalist monopoly", and demanded the release of five political prisoners, these were: Lolita Lebrón, Oscar Collazo, Rafael Cancel Miranda, Andres Figueroa, and Irvin Flores.
 In this communique, the organization warns that they had opened two fronts, in Puerto Rico and the United States respectively, the goal of which were to organize a People's Revolutionary Army which they expected would "rid Puerto Rico of Yanki colonialism".
-Both fronts were supported and maintained by allies within Puerto Rico and North America.
+Both fronts were supported and maintained by allies within Puerto Rico and the United States.